 Snacks: Snacks can be part of a healthy diet, but it is important to choose healthy snacks that will promote satiety and energy.
-Combine a carbohydrate with a healthy fat or protein to help you stay full.
+Combine a grain, fruit or vegetable with a healthy fat or protein to help you stay full.
 For example, eat a fruit with peanut butter or some whole grain crackers with low fat cheese.
 Avoid snacking on junk foods such as chips and cookies because these are high in calories and won't keep you feeling full.

-Desserts: Typical desserts tend to be high in calories, sugar, and unhealthy fats.
-Try fruit, sugar free pudding, or low fat yogurt instead of typical desserts as a healthy option.
+Desserts: Most desserts are high in calories, sugar, and unhealthy fats.
+Try fruit, sugar free pudding, or low fat yogurt as healthier dessert options.
 Limit high fat desserts like cakes, pies, candy, and cookies to special occasions and monitor your portion size.